Q: How many volunteers per night does the rotating shelter usually have?

 Q. It is summer and the rotating shelter is closed for the season.
 Who do I contact for help with shelter, food, or clothing needs?

 A: You can call Listening Ear by dialing 211.
 They can guide you for where to go for help.
-Also, you can visit the Our Partners page and see what services are available.
+Also, you can visit the partners page and see what services are available.